Betarena/scores/README-DEV.md

 ```
 heroku logs --remote heroku-dev --tail --dyno web
 ```
-to view logs of a particualr type in the console, for a particular app
+to view logs of a particular type in the console, for a particular app

 ### GitHub Flow: